collamaf/SimDaVinci/README_DaVinci.md

-# Full simulation of CMOS beta- probe in Geant4
+# Full simulation of Pter beta- probe in Geant4

 ## HOW TO RUN:
 ```